bretsw/bretsw.github.io/content/cv.md

 ## Doctoral Committee Chair (17 current, 8 graduates)

-- Aich, S., doctoral candidate.
+- Aich, S., doctoral candidate. *Understanding the use of self-directed learning for cybersecurity skill enhancement among higher education institution information security staff*.
 - Ajayi, D., doctoral student.
 - Anderson, J., doctoral student.
 - Arthur, A., doctoral candidate. *Educational disruptors: How COVID-19 impacted teacher educational technology knowledge in the post-pandemic classroom*.
 - Bai, C., doctoral student.
 - Catteeuw, C., doctoral candidate. *Examining new instructional designers’ use of LinkedIn during their transition from K-12 teaching*.
-- Costa, A., doctoral candidate.
+- Costa, A., doctoral candidate. *The preparedness problem: Self-directed learning practices among behavior analysis adjunct faculty to overcome instructional readiness gaps*.
 - Davis, N., doctoral student.
 - Fulwider, G. C., doctoral candidate. *Game-based assessment of statistical self-efficacy: An alternative to the self-report of non-cognitive beliefs*.
 - Harle, J., doctoral candidate. *From classroom to career: How LinkedIn fuels self-directed learning for Florida State University, College of Business Seniors*.
 - Jamoom, P., doctoral student.
 - Kavoosi, R., doctoral student.
-- Kim, C., doctoral candidate.
+- Kim, C., doctoral candidate. *Investigating the impact of competition and role assignment in educational escape room design on nursing students' knowledge gains and epistemic networks*.
 - Kirby, T., doctoral student.
-- Rodriguez, C., doctoral candidate.
+- Rodriguez, C., doctoral candidate. *Teachergram as an activity system: A qualitative exploration of teacher perspectives*.
 - Sementelli, R., doctoral candidate. *The effect of the gamification of training on knowledge recall, training satisfaction, and perceived performance in an ERP environment*.
 - Xu, J., doctoral candidate. *Becoming scholars: Graduate teaching assistants' professional development in the scholarship of teaching and learning*.
 - <i class="fas fa-graduation-cap" style="color:#782f40"></i> Aguilar, V., Ed.D. graduate 2025. *Using self-directed learning to prepare elementary preservice teachers to work with English language learners*.